My shopping cart

 Please use the below as a 'guide only'.
 The individual product pages will offer the sizes stated by the manufacturer and we will regularly update these pages with our own sizing suggestions.

-Most shoes are built on 'lasts', which is a mould used to give the shoe its style, shape and corresponding internal volume.
-This could suit your feet perfectly, but for the person with a wider or narrower foot, it may not be suitable.
+A bit of jargon busting to start us off!
+Most shoes are built on 'lasts', which is a mould used to give the shoe its style, shape and corresponding internal volume including length.
+A particular last could suit your feet perfectly, but for the person with a wider or narrower foot, it may not be suitable.

 It's perfectly normal to have different sized feet too, my left foot is about 1/2 a size bigger than my right.
 Always go for the bigger size.

 This may all seem too much like hard work, but there's good news!
-My best advice is to know your feet.
-It's really easy to measure them and I have added a handy guide to follow below.
+My best advice is to know your feet, it's really easy to measure them.
 Also, I'm fitting these shoes every day and I can quickly recognise whether a style is fitting small or large on my customers and I will share this information on the individual product page.